Cygnus-Alpha/cygnus-sdk-sample-web/README.md

 - `customBanner` Custom HTML code for a banner that might be displayed within the chatbot interface, offering flexibility to include more advanced layouts or content like images, links, or special styling.
 - `enableLogger` (boolean, optional): Enable or disable logging, default is `false`.
 - `customPayload` (object, optional): Additional data to be sent with each message.
+- `customPrompt` (Aray of object, optional): this is an array of objects, meaning you can have multiple objects within the array, each representing a different prompt with its own settings.
+  Label: This refers to how the prompt will be displayed to the user.
+  Value: This is the text message that will be sent when the prompt is selected.
+  Action: There are two options here:
+  Copy: The message will be copied to the input field.
+  Submit: The message will be sent directly.
+  showCameraIcon: If set to true, the camera icon will be shown; if set to false, the camera icon will not be shown.

 Example: